Abstract

 Data such as the EEG (ElectroEncephaloGram) and the EMG (ElectroMyoGram) will be supported.
 The ABP (Arterial Blood Pressure) waveforms data and the plethysmographic waveforms data (from the pulse oximetry) will be supported too.
 Lastly, the blood glucose waveforms data will be supported.

-The multichannel will be compatible with the USB 2.0 Audio Interface.
+The multichannel will be compatible with the

 If useful, one will use an additional lossless compression.